data-to-insight/dfe-csc-api-data-flows/docs/deploy_ssd_schema.md

  - SSD deployment script(s) are supplied for your CMS type from the [SSD distribution repo] (https://github.com/data-to-insight/ssd-data-model/tree/main/deployment_extracts).
 Depending on CMS type, the SSD deployment may/may not require localised configuration.
  - Deployment can use any SQL client with connection to your CMS DB reporting instance e.g. SQL Server Management Studio|Azure Data Studio.
- - If anything fails during the SSD setup, it should be recorded and returned to D2I for support and the needed bespoke script configuration.
+ - If anything fails during the SSD setup, it should be [logged with D2I][((https://github.com/data-to-insight/dfe-csc-api-data-flows/issues) for support and any potential bespoke script configuration.
  - See below for initial deployment steps for your particular CMS type.

 **Deploy ssd_api_data_staging table**: